 In an earlier article, we explained that Donald Trump and his MAGA allies in the American government are trying to again make it illegal for marijuana seeds to be shipped into the country, or shipped interstate.

-Marijuana seed importing and interstate shipping were illegal until Congress passed a law in 2018 that made them legal.
-Now, Trump’s team wants to make them illegal again, which would make the marijuana seeds industry what it was before 2018: a criminal enterprise.
+Marijuana seed importing and interstate marijuana seeds shipping were illegal until Congress passed a law in 2018 that made them legal.
+Trump’s team wants to make them illegal again, which would make the marijuana seeds industry what it was before 2018: a criminal enterprise.

-Democrat-dominated California is a prime target of Trump’s ICE rage, which certainly contributed to the brutality of federal raids of a legal California marijuana farm on July 10 2025.
+Democrat-dominated California is a prime target of Trump’s ICE rage, which certainly contributed to the brutality of federal raids of a state-licensed California marijuana farm on July 10 2025.

 Dozens of masked, heavily-armed ICE agents, assisted by the National Guard, other feds, and local police, did military-style raids on two legal marijuana plantations run by Glass House Farms in Camarillo.

-Like many other American employers who use migrant labor, Glass House has been credibly accused of exploiting migrant workers with low wages, injurious working conditions, using child labor, human trafficking, and sexual abuse.
+Like many other American employers who use undocumented workers, Glass House has been accused of exploiting migrant laborers with low wages, injurious working conditions, using child labor, human trafficking, sexual abuse.
 The government used these allegations to justify their raids.

 Glass House claims it has now “fully complied” with federal search warrants, and denied knowingly employing minors or illegal labor.
 The company faced prior lawsuits regarding labor violations, and settled one lawsuit for $305,000.

 The company claims it has implemented stricter hiring protocols, especially to prevent child labor violations.
-They also claim contractors working for them who hire workers are paying an average hourly rate of $18.60 USD, which is higher than California minimum wage.
+They also claim contractors employed by Glass House pay workers an average hourly rate of $18.60 USD, which is higher than California minimum wage.

-This magazine opposes large-scale commercial marijuana farms.
+Please note: this magazine opposes large-scale commercial marijuana farms.
 They don’t produce marijuana even close to as good as what you can grow for yourself at home, and use chemicals and other practices that are bad for growers and consumers.
+We feel the legal retail marijuana marketplace should be open for any grower of cannabis, including so-called black market growers, who are currently excluded.

 We also oppose the use of undocumented workers.
 That said, what the federal government did to Glass House and its employees could be considered a war crime.
 One migrant worker died because of the raid, hundreds were injured and/or arrested.